chef/chef-web-docs/content/windows.md

 - [user](/resources/user/)

-The file-based resources have attributes that support unique requirements within the Microsoft Windows platform, including `inherits` (for file inheritance), `mode` (for octal modes), and `rights` (for access control lists, or ACLs).
+The file-based resources have attributes that support unique requirements within the Windows platform, including `inherits` (for file inheritance), `mode` (for octal modes), and `rights` (for access control lists, or ACLs).